Outlast: Plot

-Software engineer Waylon Park works at Mount Massive Asylum, entailing maintenance to the "Morphogenic Engine", which allows Murkoff scientists to manipulate lucid dreams in the hospital's comatose patients.
-After witnessing the engine's effects on the abused patients, a horrified Waylon sends an anonymous e-mail to Miles Upshur to expose Murkoff's inhumane experiments.
-Shortly after, Waylon is summoned to the laboratory's operations center to debug a monitoring system.
+A software engineer named Waylon Park works at Mount Massive Asylum, entailing maintenance to the "Morphogenic Engine", which allows Murkoff scientists to manipulate lucid dreams in the hospital's comatose patients.
+After witnessing the engine's effects on the abused patients, a horrified Waylon sends an anonymous email to Miles Upshur to expose Murkoff's inhumane experiments.
+Shortly after, Waylon is summoned to the laboratory's operations centre to debug a monitoring system.

-When Waylon returns to his office, his supervisor Jeremy Blaire has him detained and exposed to the engine after discovering his e-mail.
+When Waylon returns to his office, his supervisor Jeremy Blaire has him detained and exposed to the engine after discovering his email.
 However, Waylon escapes his restraints when the Walrider is unleashed.
-He roams the increasingly decrepit facility as surviving guards and medical personnel flee from the newly freed variants, searching for a shortwave radio that he can use to contact the authorities, all the while eluding cannibal variant Frank Manera, who wields an electric bone saw.
+He roams the increasingly decrepit facility as surviving guards and medical personnel flee from the newly freed variants, searching for a shortwave radio that he can use to contact the authorities, all the while eluding a cannibal variant, Frank Manera, who wields an electric bone saw.
 Just as Waylon manages to find a working radio transmitter, Blaire destroys it and tries to suffocate Waylon, but is forced to flee by an approaching Chris Walker.

 Waylon finds his way into the hospital's vocational block, where he is captured by Eddie Gluskin, a serial killer obsessed with finding the "perfect bride" by killing other patients and mutilating their genitalia.
 Gluskin tries to hang Waylon in the hospital's gymnasium with his other victims, but during the struggle, he is entangled by his pulley system and a sudden weight shift causes him to be fatally impaled on a loose section of rebar.
 As dawn breaks, Murkoff's private military unit arrives at the hospital, intent on eliminating all the variants.
 Waylon slips past them and escapes into the lobby, where he finds a gravely wounded Blaire.

 Blaire suddenly stabs Waylon and insists that no one can know the truth about the hospital before the Walrider kills him.
 Waylon then stumbles out the open main entrance and towards Miles' jeep, which is still parked near the entrance.
 He drives away as Miles, now possessed by the Walrider, also emerges from the hospital.
 In the epilogue, Waylon is sitting at a laptop with his camcorder footage ready for upload as he is prepared to expose the hospital's experiments.
 An associate informs him that it will be more than enough to ruin Murkoff, but is warned that they will seek to retaliate against him and his family.
 Despite some initial hesitation, Waylon uploads the footage.

-Development
+Development and release

-Outlast was Red Barrels' first game, although the team was a part of Ubisoft and had worked on major AAA games such as Prince of Persia, Assassin’s Creed, and Splinter Cell.
+Outlast was Red Barrels' first game, although the team was a part of Ubisoft and had worked on major AAA games such as Prince of Persia, Assassin's Creed, and Splinter Cell.
 The game was made in 14 months with a team of 10 people.
 Red Barrels' CEO Philippe Morin said in 2018 that they initially could not find anyone to invest in the project for 18 months, though they eventually secured a investment from the Canada Media Fund.